kc-canty/cloud-sec-portfolio/lab1-cpp-vuln-analysis/findings.md

 These stood out to me because I know buffer overflow problems are a big deal in security.

----

-## Tool Output (flawfinder)

-When I ran `flawfinder main.cpp`, I got warnings about:

-- `strcpy` being unsafe
-- possible risks when using fixed-size char arrays

-Example line from the output:

 This immediately made sense because the program doesn’t check how long the user input is before copying it.